TonyJen/tonyjen.github.io/_posts/2023-11-29-the-physics-way-of-thinking.markdown

 ## Conclusion

 The "physics way of thinking" or first principles thinking pushes us to understand the most basic truths of a problem and use them as a springboard for innovation.
 This approach has enabled Elon Musk and others to challenge conventional methods and drive significant technological advancements, proving its effectiveness in fostering creativity and problem-solving.

-Remember to replace `YYYY-MM-DD HH:MM:SS` with the actual date and time of the blog post.
-Adjust the `layout` as per your Jekyll theme and the `categories` to fit your blog's categorization scheme.
-This format integrates well with Jekyll and should make for an engaging and informative blog post.